History of Jerry Jones in Timeline

 Jerry Jones

-October 13, 1942: Jerry Jones was born
+October 13, 1942: Jerry Jones' Birth

-1945: Family moved to North Little Rock
+1945: Family Move to North Little Rock

 In 1945, Jerry Jones' family moved back to North Little Rock, Arkansas.

-1957: Witnessing North Little Rock High School Integration
+1957: Witnessing School Integration Incident

-1960: High school graduation
+1960: High School Graduation

-In 1960, Jerry Jones graduated from North Little Rock High School, where he played as a running back.
+In 1960, Jerry Jones graduated from North Little Rock High School where he played as a running back.

 1963: Marriage to Eugenia Chambers